QEHS-Websites/Internet-Architecture-Development-Tools/README.md

 - able to choose another WYSIWYG, but will be students responsibility for using it (Mr. Mercer will not be teaching with it or supporting it's use)
 - add Code Spell Checker (View / Extensions / Search and Install)

-### Google Classroom Question 1: See Next Activities below for more details
-- Draw block diagram of main types of Internet Devices
-- Overlay with GitHub Hosting, Version Control, and Tools
-  - How do you believe GitHub Desktop Interactions updates repositories and Hosted Websites (i.e. server side, not locally hosted)
-- Include Sockets as bit of information to transfer (and all previous bits on TCP/IP Model Stack)

-Teacher Note: use Computer-forward-slash instructions to summarized what we found

-### Google Classroom Question 2: Should be completed after downloads are completed and installed
-What does your physical workstation look like?

-Name the following
-- Are you using multiple displays?
-- Do you use the Vanilla CMD Window, PowerShell, or something else?
-- Which WYSIWYG do you use (i.e. Visual Code Studio is used as a teaching tool)?
-- Which Browser to you use?
-- Describe your 3 favorite settings?

 ---

 # Introduction to the Internet & Web Documents (with small activities to illustrate)

-### Small Activities to illustrate tools and skills
+- Browser
+- Internet Devices (switches, routers, etc ... the stuff we all just presume simply works )

-Introductions to a Browser - Specifically Google Chrome (and other exist)
+### Introductions to a Browser - Specifically Google Chrome (and other exist)

 1. "What else can a browser do?"
    - https://www.makeuseof.com/tag/use-browser-notepad/, accessed 20180905
    - A Browser can be a notepad tool, as long as the tab stays open